2023 Best Criminal Justice & Corrections Associate Degree Schools in Arkansas

 Read full report on Criminal Justice & Corrections at University of Arkansas - Fort Smith

-Out of the 4 schools in Arkansas that were part of this year’s ranking, Arkansas Tech University landed the # 3 spot on the list.
-Located in the remote town of Russellville, ATU is a public school with a medium-sized student population.
+A rank of #3 on this year’s list means Arkansas Tech University is a great place for criminal justice and corrections students working on their associate degree.
+Located in the remote town of Russellville, ATU is a public college with a medium-sized student population.

 The average amount in student loans that criminal justice majors at ATU take out while working on their Associate Degree is $23,686.

-Read full report on Criminal Justice & Corrections at Arkansas Tech University
+Full Criminal Justice & Corrections at Arkansas Tech University Report

 Full Criminal Justice & Corrections at University of Arkansas at Monticello Report